COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/index.md

 1 Exeter University, Department of Computer Science, Exeter, EX4 4QF, United Kingdom<p>
 2 Cuebiq Inc.

+### General Information

+As April 03rd the number of cases of COVID-19 reported in the UK were more than 33K counting more the 3.5K casualties.
+Europe and USA are now at the center of the pandemic.
+Each countries is
+Folowing the lead of the countries that were the first to be impacted by the virus, many coutnries araound the world are limiting the

+A key indicator to evaluate the effectiveness of these restrictions and assess the compliance of the population is the reduction in mobility.
+Here, we will use a large, national-scale data set on human mobility, provided by the collaboration with Cuebiq, to evaluate the adherence to these measures by the general population.

+This report has been based on similar analysis carreid on Italian data
+<a href="https://doi.org/10.1101/2020.03.22.20039933"> Pepe E. et al. 2020 </a>  and USA data
+ <a href="https://www.mobs-lab.org/uploads/6/7/8/7/6787877/assessing_mobility_changes_in_the_united_states_during_the_covid_19_outbreak.pdf"> Klein B. et al. 2020 k</a>.
+We aim to provide and assement on the changes in commuting and mobility at county level across UK.
+These cuold

 ### Timeline of COVID-19 development in the UK
 In January 2020, cases of the novel coronavirus started being reported outside of China.
 These cases were typically from people who had recently travelled to the Chinese Hubei province, where the disease started spreading.
 Events related to COVID-19 in the UK started unfolding at the end of January, with the first reported cases in the country.
 A brief timeline for the UK is the following: